 The other day I was at my bookshelves looking for a particular William Carlos Williams book of poetry when I spotted an early English edition (dust jacket and all) of Tennessee Williams’ masterpiece, A Streetcar Named Desire.
 I’d almost forgotten it was there and pulled it off the shelf.
-It’s a small volume fitting comfortably in my hand and fairly screaming, “Read me!”
+It’s a small volume fitting comfortably in my hands and fairly screaming, “Read me!”
 I admit it, my books speak to me.
-And what the heck, the work day was almost over, my PC was already on sleep and I had just brewed my last cup of black tea.
+And what the heck, the workday was almost over, my PC was already on sleep, and I had just brewed my last cup of black tea.
 So, with book and cup in hand, I headed for my wingback reading chair.

 By the time Blanche Dubois had arrived at her sister Stella’s apartment, I was having so much fun that I silenced my phone and knew dinner could wait.
 Of course, I’m almost certain I had read the play in a college English class.
 Ditto for having a vague memory of attending a student production, but what can never be forgotten is the movie version, even though it was seen on TV, commercials and all.
 Does anyone not remember Marlon Brando shouting, STELLA!